kmualim/DCGAN-Keras-Implementation/README.md

 3. dcgan-mnist.py

 Things to note:
-After every 50 training iterations, a .png file will be saved locally within the colab notebook environment or on your disc depending on which you've used to run.
+After every 50 training iterations, a .png file will be saved locally within the colab notebook environment or on your disc depending on which you've used to run. <br>
-Both the ipynb and python script can be used to run the model; ipynb notebook, however, have the before and after images as well as the plotted loss graphs.
+Both the ipynb and python script can be used to run the model; ipynb notebook, however, contains before and after images as well as the plotted loss graphs.

 ## Dependencies:
 * [Python 3.6](https://www.python.org/downloads/)